f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

 There is also more granularity showing **Storage Utilization**.
-In the below example, you can see that F5OS has utilized 6% of the 667.7GB of disk it has dedicated.
+In the below example, you can see that F5OS has utilized 9% of the 667.7GB of disk it has dedicated.
 This is the space shared by all BIG-IP Tenants virtual disks and F5OS.
 It is important to remember that TMOS based BIG-IP virtual disks utilize thin provisioning, so the TMOS tenant may think it has more storage but in reality, it is using much less capacity on the physical disk.
 You can see this by the **BIG-IP Tenant** utilizations.
-In the output below, there are two BIG-IP tenants (pub & test).
-Both have been allocated 82GB of disk, however the actual size on disk is much lower (~6-7GB each).
+In the output below, there are two BIG-IP tenants (tenant1 & tenant2).
+Both have been allocated 88GB of disk, however the actual size on disk is much lower (~9-10GB each).

 .. image:: images/velos_deploying_a_tenant/storage-utilization.png